jazzband/django-rest-knox/docs/settings.md

 This is the reference to the model used as `RefreshFamily`.
 We can define a custom `RefreshFamily` model in our project that extends `knox.AbstractRefreshFamily` and add our business logic to it.
 The default is `knox.RefreshFamily`

+## MAX_TOKEN_HISTORY
+The maximum number of refresh tokens to keep track of with the parent token.
+If a parent token has more than `MAX_TOKEN_HISTORY` associated refresh tokens, using any token other than the latest one invalidates the entire family of refresh tokens.

 # Constants `knox.settings`